Back to blog

 The Results

-• Post-merger integration completed on time and within budget
+• Post-merger integration completed on time and under budget

 Key Insight